SvenFestersen/GtkPyInterpreter/README.md

 ## Known bugs/limitations
 * no support for raw_input
-* output is displayed _after_ the command returned, i.e. a running a something like
+* output is displayed _after_ the command returned, i.e. a running something like

     ```python